Table of Contents

 unify/midiEnable/1will enable MIDI input to INST1 when it receives a CC value of 64 or higher, and disable it when it receives a CC value less than 63.

-These new parameters are highly experimental and should not be considered “ideal” in any way, nor should they be treated as final.
+These new parameters are still experimental and should not be considered “ideal” in any way, nor should they be treated as final.
 We expect to refine the list of MIDI-related OSC parameters over time, and user comments/suggestions are welcome.

 To set up a Korg nanoKontrol 2 controller for controlling the MIDI enable/disable state of layers using the “R” buttons, you will need to use the Korg Kontrol Editor app.
 USE AT YOUR OWN RISK.
 PlugInGuru, Inc. is not responsible for any mistakes you make.

 Note that you can always reset your nanoKontrol 2 to its original factory settings as follows:

 - Close Korg Kontrol Editor (or any other program using the nanoKontrol), if necessary.